 Every birth must be confirmed by a notification, as shown in the requirements below.

-If the birth occured at home or in a location other than a hospital and the child is taken to a hospital within 24 hours of the birth;
+If the birth occurred at home or in a location other than a hospital and the child is taken to a hospital within 24 hours of the birth;

-If the birth occured in a location other than a hospital with a registered doctor or registered midwife in attendance;
+If the birth occurred in a location other than a hospital with a registered doctor or registered midwife in attendance;

-It is the State's priority to support parents to register their child.
-Late registrations involve strict verification of the child's details, and more proof of identification will be required.
-For this reason, it is not always possible to process these applications urgently due to the extra requirements.
+The State's priority is to support all parents to register their child.
+A late registration requires strict verification of the child's details, and more proof of identification will be required.
+For this reason, it is not always possible to process these applications quickly due to the extra requirements.

 As parents, you may use any of the following to prove your identity:

 Additionally, you must prove your child's identity with one of the following:

 The Registry does not accept either the Blue Book or a Social Security Benefits Card as ID for the child.
 The only acceptable Identification is listed above.